ocp-power-automation/ocp4-upi-powervm/README.md

  * `pull_secret_file` : Location of the pull-secret file to be used.
  * `cluster_domain` : Cluster domain name. cluster_id.cluster_domain together form the fully qualified domain name.
  * `cluster_id` : Cluster identifier.
 Should not be more than 14 characters.
 Nodes are pre-fixed with this value, please keep it unique (may be with your name).
+ * `dns_enabled` : Flag for installing and configuring DNS server on bastion node.
+Any value other than "true" will delete the DNS configurations.
  * `storage_type` : Storage provisioner to configure.
 Supported values: nfs (For now only nfs provisioner is supported, any other value won't setup a storageclass)
  * `nfs_volume_size` : If storage_type is nfs, a volume will be created with given size in GB and attached to bastion node.
 Eg: 1000 for 1TB disk.